 Thank your plant-waterer: Koh Samui rum makes a fantastic present!
 You can buy a boxed set if you’d like to dress it up.

 Magic Alambic changed ownership in 2014 – same great rum, younger French faces serving/selling it to you.
 Magic Alambic’s original owner (in business long before our first visit in 2003) learned rum-making in her native Martinique.

 The distillation process takes 4 months to dilute to 40 degrees (40 proof).
 In 2014, the distillery was producing approximately 8,000 bottles a year, but on a recent visit, we spotted new tanks and distilling equipment: signs of bigger things to come.
 When fully stocked, Koh Samui rum comes in 4 flavours: pineapple, orange, coconut and a fourth we can’t remember … possibly just rum-flavoured?

 Before you leave, take a wander around the beautiful gardens.
 Tropical Thai fruit is a marvellous world, especially when you see it growing before your eyes.
 In the back, a grove of jackfruit trees shows off an astonishing bounty.
 When ripe, jackfruits can weigh up to 80 lbs and grow to three feet long!

 Why take a bottle of Magic Alambic home for your own consumption?
 For starters, one sniff and you’re right back on Samui.
 Add it to banana bread.
-(If you have an ice cream maker at home, it’s magic added to a plain vanilla concoction).
-If we had to pick just a handful of souvenirs to buy in Thailand, Koh Samui rum would be well up there.
+(If you have an ice cream maker at home, it’s magic when added to a plain vanilla concoction).

 To the best of our rummy recollection, bottles of Magic Alambic are THB 280–380 (depending on the flavour).
 At under US $10 / approx £5 per bottle, why not stock up?